rvounik/frontend2/README.md

 # Todo

-- finish css module set up: find out how to exclude the common.scss definitions from selector name transformation so they are applied to each JS component and thus can contain generic css
-- implement JS and CSS linting
-- move repository to githost
+- refactor es presets thingie since its deprecated
+- add redux (and thunk, if needed)
 - add example CSS Grid implementation
-- add redux (and thunk, if needed)
+- add aria support for visually impaired
+- figure out how not to load everything at once but lazy load the components that werent needed initially (prpl pattern)
 - figure out how application can load/show only the components the user has access to
-- figure out how not to load everything at once but lazy load the components that werent needed initially (prpl pattern)
+- add Dockerfile so a docker image can be built and frontend can run as a docker container
+- move repository to githost
+- figure out where the translations are loaded from
+- decide what to do with styleguide (may I recommend merging into frontend?)
 - implement neon frontend (static content)
 - refactor bootstrap to CSS Grid and remove the dependency
 - replace command flow with API calls using fetch (with proper error handling)
-- add aria support for visually impaired
-- decide what to do with styleguide (may I recommend merging into frontend?)
-- figure out where the translations are loaded from
-- add Dockerfile so a docker image can be built and frontend can run as a docker container

 # About tests